214.501.4984

 The Cost of Non-Compliance

-Ignoring HOA rules is not an option.
-If you build without approval, the HOA can:
+You cannot ignore the rules set by the HOA.
+If you build without approval, then the HOA can:

 How to Work With HOA Rules

-If you want a smoother process, follow these steps:
+If you want a smooth process, follow the following steps:

-1. Get the rules early.
-Ask for the full set of design guidelines before design starts.
+• Get the rules early.
+Ask for the full set of design guidelines before design starts

-3. Communicate with the HOA.
-Submit preliminary sketches for feedback before final plans.
+• Communicate with the HOA: Submit preliminary sketches for comments prior to final plans

-4. Plan for revisions.
-Build time into your schedule for committee comments.
+• Plan for revisions.
+Build time into your schedule for committee comments

-Working with, not against, the HOA saves time and money.
+Working with, rather than against, the HOA saves time and money.

 When Rules Add Value

 It’s easy to view HOA rules as restrictions, but they also protect your investment.
-Without them, neighborhoods could quickly lose cohesion.
+Otherwise, neighborhoods could quickly lose cohesion.
 Imagine paying millions for a custom home, only to have a neighbor build something completely out of character next door.
 The rules prevent that.

-In Dallas, where luxury communities compete for prestige, consistent quality is part of the appeal.
+In Dallas, where luxury communities compete with prestige, consistency of quality is part of the appeal.
 HOA rules help ensure that every home contributes to the neighborhood’s long-term value.

-Building a home in Dallas is already complex.
-Adding HOA rules into the mix makes it even more important to plan carefully.
-These rules affect everything from rooflines to landscaping, and compliance isn’t optional.
-But with the right approach, they don’t have to limit your vision.
-When you work with an architect who knows how to interpret HOA requirements and balance them with your goals, you’ll end up with a home that reflects your style, satisfies the committee, and adds lasting value to your neighborhood.
+Building a home in Dallas is already complicated.
+Throw HOA rules into the mix, and the need for careful planning increases exponentially.
+Everything from the roofline down to the landscaping plays into compliance that isn’t optional; with the right approach, it doesn’t have to limit your vision.
+When you work with an architect who knows how to interpret those HOA requirements and balance them against your goals, you’ll end up with a home reflecting your style, satisfying the committee, and adding lasting value to your neighborhood.

 Need an Architect?